mbj/mutant/README.md

 The idea is that if code can be changed and your tests do not notice, either that code isn't being covered or it does not have a speced side effect.

+A more readable introduction can be found under: http://solnic.eu/2013/01/23/mutation-testing-with-mutant.html

 Mutant supports MRI and RBX 1.9 and 2.0, while support for jruby is planned.
 It should also work under any ruby engine that supports POSIX-fork(2) semantics.